Pull to refresh

 Overview

 Italy's postwar constitution placed judges and prosecutors in a single, self-governing body to prevent a repeat of fascist-era political control over the courts.
-On March 22, Italian voters began deciding whether to tear that structure apart.
-The referendum asks whether to permanently separate judicial and prosecutorial careers, split the governing council in two, and replace elections for council seats with a lottery.
+On March 22-23, 2026, Italian voters rejected a referendum to tear that structure apart, with official results showing 53.23% 'No' against 46.77% 'Yes' on the Nordio Reform to separate judicial and prosecutorial careers, split the governing council, and replace elections with a lottery.

 Why it matters